rkilchmn/frontac24/README.md

 ## do not show bank deposits when invoice filter is selected in supplier inquiry
 ## add viewport for improved mobile device support
-BA adds declares a viewport to size the FA view to the device size.
+BF adds declares a viewport to size the FA view to the device size.
 This should have no effect on the desktop, but makes it easier to use FA on a mobile device.
 While this is far from creating a truly mobile FA,